Rollins College: Architecture

-Pugsley Hall & Mayflower Hall
+Pugsley Hall and Mayflower Hall

 In 1930, President Holt announced the gifts of Cornelius Pugsley and an anonymous donor for the construction of two women's dormitories, with their interiors designed by Virginia Huntington Robie.
 Pugsley and Mayflower Halls were dedicated in 1931.
 Mayflower Hall received its name from the Pilgrim ship.
 The Society of Friends at Chalfont St. Giles, Buckinghamshire, gave Rollins a 16-inch section of beam from the ship, which, it had been discovered, had been salvaged to build a haybarn in England.
 The block of wood was placed above the fireplace in Mayflower Hall.
 Tau Kappa Epsilon fraternity moved into Pugsley Hall in 1997 and have occupied it all but one academic year since.
 In the 1990s, there were rows of shrubbery on either side of the sidewalk leading up to Pugsley Hall, which sits at the end of Park Avenue.

 Chase Hall

+Chase Hall was built in 1908 and named for Loring Augustus Chase.
+It was built using white sand-lime brick with stone trim and a Ludowici tile roof.
+At its construction it contained eight double and six single rooms, along with a large common room.

-Chase Hall was built in 1908.
-It was first used as a men's dormitory until 1966.
-From 1966 until 1999 it was used by the Sigma Phi Epsilon fraternity, followed by the Phi Delta Theta fraternity.
+The hall was used as a men's dormitory through 1966, then until 1999 it was used by the Sigma Phi Epsilon fraternity, followed by the Phi Delta Theta fraternity.
 The Lucy Cross Center for Women and Their Allies was established in 2010 at Rollins College in Chase Hall, Room 205.
-The center is named after Lucy Cross, the "Mother of Rollins College" (see above).
+The center is named after Lucy Cross, the "Mother of Rollins College".